Oklahoma Rental Lease Agreements

 When is Rent Due?

-As stipulated by §41-109, rent should be paid during the period of time the parties agreed to in the place they agreed to.
-One (1) month’s rent must be paid at the beginning of each month for longer terms (that is, unless there are provisions in the contract that state otherwise).
-For terms of one (1) month or less, the rent will be payable at the dwelling unit at the beginning of the term.
+Per § 41-109, rent should be paid on the date the parties agreed to in the lease agreement.
+Unless otherwise stated by the contract, one (1) month’s rent must be paid at the beginning of each month for longer terms.
+For terms of one (1) month or less, the rent will be payable at the beginning of the term.
 There is no grace period offered by state law.

-Emergency (§ 41-128(B)): In emergency cases, the landlord has the right to enter the rental dwelling without giving prior notice to the tenant.
+Emergency (§ 41-128(B)): In emergencies, the landlord has the right to enter the rental dwelling without giving prior notice to the tenant.

-Non-Emergency (§ 41- 128(A) & (C)): If the landlord wants to access the rental dwelling for a reason not classified as an emergency, they must provide the tenant with at least one (1) day’s notice of their intent to enter.
-Moreover, they are only permitted to access the dwelling at a reasonable time.
-Non-emergency reasons for entry cover such matters as making necessary or agreed repairs, decorations, alterations, or improvements, and inspecting the premises.
+Non-Emergency (§ 41-128(A) & (C)): If the landlord wants to access the rental dwelling for a reason not classified as an emergency, they must provide the tenant with at least one (1) day’s notice of their intent to enter.
+Additionally, they can only enter the rental at “reasonable” times.
+Common reasons for entry include making necessary or agreed-upon repairs, decorations, alterations, or improvements, or inspecting the premises.